 ‘A young woman, found this morning in Central Park…’ I begin, raising my badge as we approach the nurse bank.

-‘This way,’ a doctor interrupts, recognising Elliott and I as special victims.
+‘This way,’ a doctor interrupts, recognising Elliot and I as special victims.

 ‘Any ID?’
-I ask as we follow, Elliott easily keeping pace.
+I ask as we follow, Elliot easily keeping pace.

 ‘None, a mugging gone wrong, maybe,’ the doctor assumes, making an educated guess.